Geraldton Aboriginal Short Stay Accommodation - service provider frequently asked questions

 Who is building the Geraldton Short Stay and when will construction start and finish?

-In December 2023, following a restricted tender process, local Geraldton builder GBSC Yurra Pty Ltd was appointed to build the Geraldton Short Stay.
+In December 2023, following a restricted tender process, local Geraldton builder and Registered Aboriginal Business, GBSC Yurra Pty Ltd was appointed to build the Geraldton Short Stay.

-Construction is to expected to commence in 2024 with completion anticipated in late 2025.
+Construction commenced in 2024 with completion anticipated in late 2025.

 Who will manage and operate the Short Stay?

-Communities will undertake a Restricted Request for Tender process in 2024 to appoint a non-government Aboriginal Community Controlled Organisation or Aboriginal Registered Business to manage and operate the Geraldton Short Stay.
+Communities is undertaking a Restricted Request for Tender process to appoint an Aboriginal Community Controlled Organisation or Registered Aboriginal Business to manage and operate the Geraldton Short Stay.

 The successful applicant will be the organisation that best responds to the evaluation criteria, so guests receive welcoming, culturally appropriate and personalised services.

-An Early Tender Advice for a service provider to manage and operate the Geraldton Short Stay is now live on Tenders WA (Ref: DOCETA202213593).
-The tender process will begin in 2024.
+A Request for Tender or a service provider to manage and operate the Geraldton Short Stay is now live on Tenders WA.

 What services will the Short Stay operator be expected to deliver?